 – Information added from routine education records

 At the age 5 survey we asked permission from the parents of those of you in England to add information from your school records called the Foundation Stage Profile.
 When you were 7, we asked for their permission to collect information about your performance at school up to age 16.
 This includes Key Stages assessments and GCSEs in England and Wales, and Northern Ireland, and 5-14 levels and Standard Grades in Scotland.
 Your parents’ permission may have also been sought at the age 3 survey and/or the age 7 survey for accessing information from education records for your siblings (if relevant).

 We have already added some information from these records.
-For example, for those of you in England, Wales and Scotland, we have already added some information from your primary school records.
+For those of you in England, Wales and Scotland, we have added some information from your primary school records.
+For those of you in England we have also added information from your secondary school records, including your GCSE results.
 We have not yet collected this information for your brothers or sisters (if relevant).

 These records, combined with the information you’ve given us during the surveys, will allow researchers to better understand your experiences at school and help provide better education and training for your generation and future ones too.

 – Information added from routine health records

 At the 9-months Survey, we asked your mother for her permission to add information about you from her pregnancy and birth hospital records and your birth registration records.
 If permission was obtained, these records have been accessed and made available to researchers.
 This information is of great benefit to the study as it gives researchers a more complete picture of your very early life conditions, which we know can have important long-term effects on development.